eclipse-archived/flux/README.md

  The prototype uses RabbitMQ to relay messages between clients.
 So you must create and bind a RabbitMQ service instance to your cloudfoundry app for it to work.

+## Service Manager for JDT services

+ Service Managers are applications listening to messages form Flux and starting/stopping services for users depending on the need of a service.
+Service Managers are deployed, started and shut down by Flux "admin" users.

+### JDT Service Manager

+ JDT Service Manager is meant to start JDT services for users requiring them and shut JDT services down for users that are not using them.
+The service manager lives in __org.eclipse.flux.jdt.servicemanager__ java project.
+It can be launched as Java application.
+The application accepts the following parameters:

+ * __-host__ Flux messaging server URL
+ * __-user__ Flux "admin" user id
+ * __-password__ Flux "admin" user client secret
+ * __-cfUrl__ Cloud Foundry controller URL
+ * __-cfuser__ Cloud Foundry user id
+ * __-cfpassword__ Cloud Foundry user password
+ * __-org__ Cloud Foundry organization name
+ * __-space__ Cloud Foundry space name

+ __Note:__ if __-cfUrl__ parameter is not entered then JDT services would started as local processes.

 ## Status